Sherwin32/airent/README.md

 # README
-A link to your hosted working app.
-A paragraph-long description (elevator pitch) of your project.
-A list of the technologies used.
-A list of installation steps for the app itself and any dependencies - how would another developer run your site locally?
-Link to your user stories - who are your users, what do they want, and why?
-Link to your wireframes – sketches of major views / interfaces in your application.
-Link to your entity relationship diagrams – plan out your data relationships before coding.
-Descriptions of any unsolved problems or future features.

-# README
 Airent allows users to rent out everything they want in trusted groups.
 Users can create groups, join groups, and post their items in the groups.
 A group creator can assign other members as group managers who have the power to manage group passcode and kick unbehaved members out of the group.

 # MVP Goals